Physiotherapy for Sciatica / Spinal Disc Prolapse

 Sciatica typically only affects one side of the body.

+Our physiotherapists at Prohealth Sports and Spinal have extensive experience in assessing and diagnosing sciatica.
 During the initial assessment, a thorough physical examination will be performed to identify the source of sciatica, and whether it is caused by spinal, non-spinal or iatrogenic conditions.
+Through a thorough physical examination and assessment, we aim to identify the source and underlying causes of your sciatica.

 Physiotherapy Treatments for Sciatica